dgithae/ryvu/README.md

 ## Running Annotation

-The sequence alignment map (SAM) file is converted to binary format and sorted using `samtools` with the following commands:
+The sequence alignment map (SAM) file is converted to binary format (BAM) and sorted using `samtools` with the following commands:

 ```
 samtools view -S -b all_library.sam > all_library.bam
 samtools sort all_library.bam > all_library_sorted.bam
 ```

-`Bedtools` is used to convert the gff annotation file to bed format using the `gff2bed` command:
+`Bedtools` is used to convert the gff annotation file to bed format using the `gff2bed`, then sorted as follows:

 ```
 gff2bed < ../../Homo_sapiens.GRCh38.109.chr.gff3 > Human_gff.bed